BarisAlbayrakIEEE/StructuralAnalysis/README.md

 One last point about the loading is the critical LC selection.
 The number of LCs may rise up to thousands so that running the analyses would consume too much CPU resourses and take long time.
 Hence, one must eliminate the LCs that contains less loading than the other LCs.
-This process may be verry complex if the loading is combined or the corresponding analysis involves complex calculations.
+This process may be very complex if the loading is combined or the corresponding analysis involves complex calculations.
 For example, some load components may act on the element linearly (e.g. axial loading) while some other non-linearly (e.g. bending).
 Some analyses would have complex calculations such that there is no direct relation between the loading and the RF.
 The critical LC determination process depends on the components of the loading and the analyses type.